A message from the program director, Sean Carroll, DO.

 The Otolaryngology – Head and Neck Surgery Residency Program at UPMC Hamot aims:

 During the next four years, residents become an integral part of the otolaryngology service.
-The PGY2-4 residents spend only three months off-service yearly to complete the plastic surgery (2 months) and research rotation (1 month).
+The PGY2 and PGY3 residents spend only three months off-service to complete the plastic surgery (2 months) and research rotation (1 month).
 Residents have the option of taking an elective in PGY3.
+PGY4 consists of one month of research and eleven months of otolaryngology.
 Residents are given increased responsibility and autonomy as they progress through the program, culminating in their final chief resident year, during which they complete a neurotology rotation in Pittsburgh, where the trainee works on skull base approaches, complex mastoids, and cochlear implants.

 At the outpatient physician office, ENT Specialists of Northwest PA , residents receive a well-rounded clinical and operational education that includes principles of office management, coding, and billing.
 This practice is a state-of-the-art facility with 18,000 square feet and 22 exam rooms.
 The unique scribe system allows residents and faculty to see more than 50 patients a day with live scribe documentation.
 As the only otolaryngologists in the city, the practice sees more than 33,000 patient visits annually, and there are approximately 7,000 in-office surgical procedures every year.